atrium-ui/atrium/README.md

 ### Building elements

 Since all elements are written in TypeScript, they need to be compiled to JavaScript.
-All the elements share the same build system.
+Most of the elements share the same build system.
 We use [tsup](https://tsup.egoist.dev/) to generate light weight bundles.

 The tsup configuration is located in the package.json of each element.